iHeronGH/The-Lost-Continent/readme.md

 ### IMP Compliance

-The following features of Elytras of Fire are listed to prove [IMP compliance](https://github.com/Arcensoth/imp-spec), which are a set of suggested guidelines for Minecraft datapacks that ensure quality, compatibility, and optimal user and development experience.
+The following features of The Lost Continent are listed to prove [IMP compliance](https://github.com/Arcensoth/imp-spec), which are a set of suggested guidelines for Minecraft datapacks that ensure quality, compatibility, and optimal user and development experience.

 > Core Standards: [Leave vanilla alone](https://github.com/Arcensoth/imp-spec/blob/master/docs/imp_core.md#1-leave-vanilla-alone)